Old fashioned Lentil and Bacon Soup is pure comfort food in a bowl. It’s cheap to make, warming and filling. This is perfect cold weather food.

 - Pour over enough cold water to cover everything completely - about 1.5-2 litres.
 Lentils swell as they cook so you might need to add more liquid later.

-- If you're cooking a ham hock or gammon joint with the soup, it will defintely need a good two hours on a slow simmer.
+- If you're cooking a raw ham hock or gammon joint with the soup, it will definitely need a good two hours on a slow simmer.
 The soup is ready when the ham hock or gammon joint pulls apart easily with two forks.
 Carefully lift the joint from the soup and place on a chopping board.

 - Using two forks, shred the meat into small chunks and add to the soup.
 Taste the soup to see if it needs salt and pepper before serving.